-The focus of our Interproduct reporting has shifted slightly this month.
-While there is a lot of attention on those ranges where our forecasts were now above the latest used value position, there are an increasing number of generations which have seen an increase this month following positive used value performance.
-In some cases the 12 month position has improved, but we have retained our view at 36 months.
-This month, 75 current ranges were considered in total, but in some cases it was decided to make no changes to the forecasts; some of these are flagged for review of walk-up relationships and others appear likely to see increases in used values in the near future.
-There were also some SUV ranges which we considered best to leave until next month's sector review, when they can be reevaluated alongside their competitors.
+The focus of our Interproduct reporting has remained as a combination of two different elements.
+There are those ranges where our forecasts were now above the latest used value position, there are also an increasing number of generations which have seen an increase this month (particularly at the 12 month point) following positive used value performance leading to high levels of implicit deflation.
+In some cases, the 12 month position has improved, but we have retained our view at 36 months.
+This month, 56 current ranges were considered in total, but in some cases it was decided to make no changes to the forecasts; some of these are flagged for review of walk-up relationships and others appear likely to see changes in used values in the near future.
 Some of the ranges below were also reforecast during last month's analysis, but we were forced to take further action as a result of changes in either trade or retail data (or both).

-The majority of the examples below involved changes at all ages of the forecast.
-In some cases, we have not applied adjustments to reflect the most recent used value reductions, as we expect some of them to be short term in nature and values to stabilise to some extent.
+In some cases, we have not applied adjustments to reflect the most recent used value reductions, as we expect some of them to be short term in nature and values to either stabilise to some extent, or to fall back where we have seen considerable recent increases.
 There have been further significant disturbances to logical relationships and we are also closely monitoring retail data for signs of which elements are likely to be continued and which ones are likely to revert back to something more in line with normal expectations.